Home

 • Illustrations are created with Canva

-• Compared to the original theme, the blogpost page has been completely redesigned, all the main content now sits in the central column, while a table of contents, when reading from desktop, appears on the right making use of the empty space.
-Before, it would appear in the central column, ruining the cohesive aesthetic and hindering usability in case of a very long one.
+• Compared to the original theme, the blogpost page has been completely redesigned.
+The main content now sits in the central column, while the table of contents appears on the right on desktop, making better use of the empty space.
+Before, it appeared in the central column, hurting the cohesive aesthetic and becoming awkward for longer posts.

 • When using dark mode, a light grey overlay is placed on top of some images and iframes (especially bright white ones) to blend them better with the page.